-Nigellus Black was Hogwarts' least popular headmaster.
-It has been claimed that Nigellus is Latin for "black" (probably mixing it up with Latin "niger").
-In fact, Nigellus derives from the Gaelic word for "champion".
+Phineas Nigellus Black was Hogwarts' least popular headmaster.
+Nigellus derives from the Gaelic word for "champion", but also looks a lot like niger, the Latin for "black".
 Also, the whole Black family (except Sirius) are notoriously into Dark magic.

 Regulus Black's name seems a bit at odds with what we hear from Sirius.
 Regulus is the brightest star in the constellation Leo, the Lion.
 The term 'lion-hearted' refers to someone with courage, while Sirius derisively informs Harry that his brother was a coward.
 He was wrong, of course.
 Regulus was brave enough to betray Voldemort and steal one of his Horcruxes!
 Perhaps he was a Gryffindor at heart?

 The aromatic Mundungus Fletcher's first name is an obsolete word for tobacco with an unpleasant odor.